akshatbajaj09/akshat-bajaj-python/README.md

 - Did an exercise to infuse the custom methods we define using classes and the built-ins for a list.
 - Learnt about Method Resolution Order (MRO).

+## Day 17

+- This was a revision focused day and no new code was written, hence no seperate file of Day17.